 The Frist Art Museum is open to the public, with required advance timed ticketing.
 In alignment with Nashville Mayor John Cooper’s Roadmap for Reopening Nashville, our current health, procedural, and cleaning protocols and restrictions are outlined below.

 As a reminder, the museum is currently open four days a week—Thursday, Friday, Saturday, and Sunday—and closes at 5:30 p.m. each day.
+We are also open on Mondays in April to accommodate the current demand for tickets.
 Martin ArtQuest (MAQ) is open from 1:00 to 5:00 p.m. on the days the museum is open.
 You may obtain MAQ tickets at Guest Services upon arrival based on availability.
 Space is limited.

 We are currently not offering group tours.
 Some public programs, such as tours, lectures, and other events, will continue to be offered in online-only form.
 To register, please visit the event page for the desired program.
 See a complete list of current exhibitions here.